The Enchanted Library

 Teens (Age 13-18)

 Are you ready for a Summer Challenge?
 For every 200 minutes you read, you'll receive a free book to take home and an entry into a drawing for the Teen Grand Prize Basket.
-Plus, we've got plenty of fun stuff planned for the summer, like a Fortnight Tournament, a rock concert, and a coding class, in addition to Teen Book Talks and Anime Club.
+Plus, we've got plenty of fun stuff planned for the summer, like filming an action movie and volunteer opportunities.

 Track your reading minutes in one of three ways: